 Business analysts with less than a year’s experience earn around INR 3.5 lakh per annum, and those with one to four years of experience earn INR 5 lakh per annum.
 On the other hand, business analysts with 10 to 19 years of experience make INR 10 lakh per annum on average, while those with more than 20 years of industry experience earn INR 20 lakh per annum.

 What Does a Business Analyst Do?

-A business analyst is responsible for improving a company’s processes, products, services and system.
+A business analyst is responsible for improving a company’s processes, products, services and systems.
 They must continually look for areas that have a scope for improvement.
 BAs must identify what’s technologically and financially feasible options for their organization.

-They must have strong research skills to find the organisation’s weak spots and make improvements accordingly.
+They must have strong research skills to find the organization’s weak spots and make improvements accordingly.
 Apart from research skills, business analysts must also have strong communication skills as they work with multiple departments, including the IT and financial reporting teams.

 Must read: Business analyst course free!

 Explore our Business Analytics Programs from World's Top Universities